strblr/react-stored/README.md

   // IMPORTANT : A seemless prefix to ALL your keys, this has to be specific to your app :
   keyPrefix: '',

-  // The persistent storage to be used (could be replaced with sessionStorage) :
+  // The persistent storage to be used (could be replaced with sessionStorage or an in-memory alternative) :
   storage: window.localStorage,

   // When true, real-time auto-sync is extended across all browser tabs sharing the same origin :